rjharmon/toamqp/README.txt

 == REQUIREMENTS

-rabbitmq: local server for integration tests
+rabbitmq-server: local server for integration tests
 thrift: full installation needed if you want to compile service descriptions bunny

+Whatever server you choose must implement the headers exchange type.
+RabbitMQ does so starting from version 1.6.0.

 == LICENSE